Ambition North Wales: Governance

-The North Wales Economic Ambition Board is the sponsoring group and the decision-making local government body for the North Wales Growth Deal.
-The NWEAB considers and approves project business cases, and is responsible for the delivery of growth deal programmes and project boards, in line with the deal's aims and objectives.
+Ambition North Wales is the sponsoring group and the decision-making local government body for the North Wales Growth Deal.
+Ambition North Wales considers and approves project business cases, and is responsible for the delivery of growth deal programmes and project boards, in line with the deal's aims and objectives.
 The board also was responsible for securing government funding for the growth deal during its bidding process.
 The board's Portfolio Management Office (PMO) is based in the Conwy Business Centre, in Llandudno Junction, Conwy County Borough.

-The NWEAB is composed of the six principal council leaders and chief executives, representatives from two further and two higher education (university) institutions and the Business Delivery Board, representing the private sector.
+Ambition North Wales is composed of the six principal council leaders and chief executives, representatives from two further and two higher education (university) institutions and the Business Delivery Board, representing the private sector.
 Meetings of the board take place monthly.
 Gwynedd Council is the host authority, responsible for holding the meetings, and managing financial statements for the board.
 Councillor Dyfrig Siencyn, leader of Gwynedd Council is the Chair of the board, and Councillor Mark Pritchard, leader of Wrexham County Borough Council as Vice-chair.
 Voting rights of the board are only reserved for council leaders.

 An Executive Support Group (or Portfolio Board) was established to act as an advisory body to the board and is composed of senior officers of the partner organisations in the partnership to assist in the development and delivery of the deal's various projects.

+In December 2021, it was agreed that the functions of Ambition North Wales, which were at the time carried out by joint committee known as the North Wales Economic Ambition Board, would be absorbed into the newly formed North Wales Corporate Joint Committee, with a subcommittee being formed to carry out the statutory functions of an Economic Ambition Board.

 History

-The North Wales Economic Ambition Board published the "Growth Vision for the Economy of North Wales" in September 2016, setting out the regional plan for improving infrastructure, skills, employment, business growth and innovation.
+Ambition North Wales published the "Growth Vision for the Economy of North Wales" in September 2016, setting out the regional plan for improving infrastructure, skills, employment, business growth and innovation.
 The vision was subsequently adopted by all six councils of the committee.

 In the March 2017 UK budget, the UK Government announced it was looking forward to proposals for a North Wales Growth Deal.

 In November 2018, in the 2018 Autumn Budget, UK Chancellor of the Exchequer, Philip Hammond, announced the UK Government's commitment of £120 million towards a North Wales Growth Deal.
 In December 2018, Ken Skates confirmed that the Welsh Government would match the UK Government funding, and also offered to match any additional funding support which the UK Government might make available.
 In November 2019, the Heads of Terms Agreement for the North Wales Growth Deal was signed by the representatives of the North Wales Economic Ambition Board, Secretary of State for Wales, Alun Cairns, and Eluned Morgan, Baroness Morgan of Ely on behalf of Welsh Government.
 The deal was signed on 17 December 2020.